neurocom/street-fighter/README.md

   * Share content to social media via related APIs
 * Travel Updates Receiver
   * Connect with travel agent and travel systems
-  * Receive notifications and filter the ones associated with active reservations
+  * Receive notifications and filter the ones of interest
   * Translate notifications to the system internal format and push them to the reservation orchestrator
 * Email Receiver
   * Connect to our email server and poll for forwarded reservations
   * Connect to user mailboxes and filter out travel related emails (reservation + updates)
-  * Translate message information to the system internal fomat and push them to reservation orchestrator
+  * Translate message information to the system internal format and push them to reservation orchestrator
 * Reservation Orchestrator
   * Receive user requests from the user agent and return relevant information
   * Receive user commands from the user quantum and update trips/reservations accordingly